servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 ## Customization Guide
 The customization of the Bootstrap UI components is accomplished via Sass Variables.
-You can modify the variables located inside the file: _myVariables.scss and  then re-compile the souces to generate a modified “darkCustom.css”
+You can modify the variables located inside the file: _myVariables.scss and  then re-compile the sources to generate a modified “darkCustom.css”
 These Sass variables override the default Bootstrap values.
 (Remember to remove the !default tag from them).

 ### Base Sass Variables Template: _myVariables.scss
 This file contains a minimum set of variables used for the Default Bootstrap Theme for the marketplace UI.
 It includes a green color theme (including custom color shades for the Bootstrap list groups), and a small number of variables such as $body-bg and the $font-family-base used for Bootstrap Fonts of specific headings.

 You can simply modify the color theme, by changing the variable $main-color in _myVariables.scss and recompiling the source files.
 All the colors get automatically adjusted depending on the $main-color variable.
-But you could also override other theme colors, such as the $primary or $secondary theme, or add an additional color in the theme colors maps. (please see: https://getbootstrap.com/docs/4.3/getting-started/theming/ for more information).
+But you could also override other theme colors, such as the $primary or $secondary theme, or add an additional color in the themes colors map. (please see: https://getbootstrap.com/docs/4.3/getting-started/theming/ for more information).

-Similarly, you can modify the $font-family-base variable to modify the fonts or use a Google font instead.
+Similarly, you can modify the $font-family-base variable to modify the font-family, or use a Google font instead.
 (Please note that you have to modify also the $font-family-base-sans-serif variable in the _variables.scss which is imported in mp.scss).
-If you need to adjust or add specific Boostrap stylesheets, you can do so after importing “myVariables” directly in darkCustom.scss (but before importing bootstrap), by either writing normal css or Scss code syntax.
+If you need to adjust or add specific Boostrap styles, you can do so after importing “myVariables” directly in darkCustom.scss (but before importing bootstrap), by either writing normal css or Scss code syntax.
 Remember to re-compile your source files for the changes to take effect.

-Specific Case: Cards Customization:
+####Specific Case: Cards Customization:
 A specific customization case (useful for the customer) is the .gridLayoutForCard which allows you to customize the grid layout for the service cards that appear in the custom landing page, by using Sass mixins for the columns.
 The example illustrates the div with class: col-xl-4 col-md-6 col-sm-12 mb-3
 If you wish to have another grid layout, you can modify the numbers in the mixins appropriately.
 (For more information about the Grid layout of Bootstrap, please see: https://getbootstrap.com/docs/4.0/layout/grid/)